The pseudofinite monadic second order theory of words: Preliminaries

 \begin{lemma} Let $F:I \rightarrow \TopMon$ be a directed system of topological monoids.
-If $C \subseteq I$ is a cofinal subset then the restriction $F'$ of $F$ to $C$ is a directed system of topological monoids and the two topological monoids $\varprojlim F$ and $\varprojlim F'$ are isomorphic. \end{lemma} \begin{proof} This is dealt with (in a more general setting and under slightly different notation and setup) in \cite{Mac}, in particular Theorem 1 on page 217. \end{proof}
+If $C \subseteq I$ is a cofinal subset then the restriction $F'$ of $F$ to $C$ is a directed system of topological monoids and the two topological monoids $\varprojlim F$ and $\varprojlim F'$ are isomorphic. \end{lemma} \begin{proof} See for example \cite{Mac}, in particular Theorem 1 on page 217 (which works in a more general setting and under slightly different notation and setup). \end{proof}